 Our standard adoption fee is $95 for cats and kittens, $150 for adult dogs and $200 for puppies under 1 year of age.
 This fee covers all possible medical treatment including shots, spay/neuter, microchipping and worm/flea treatments.
 As a non-profit organization, we do not receive any money from the state or other government organizations.
 We rely on donations and adoption fees to cover the costs of food and medical needs of our animals.

 How can I become a foster parent?

 Our organization is only as strong as our volunteers.
 We are always looking for passionate animal lovers who are willing to open their hearts and homes to rescued animals.
-If you’re interested in becoming a foster, please fill out a dog foster application or cat foster application.
+If you’re interested in becoming a foster, please fill out a foster application online.
 We look forward to welcoming you to our team!